AuthArmor/autharmor-js/readme.md

 });
 ```

-## 🧲 Invites
+## 🧲 Registration Invites

-### Generating a new invite
+### Generating a new Registration invite

-You can easily generate invites to your app by doing the following:
+You can easily generate registration invites to your app by doing the following:

 ```javascript
 // Initialize the SDK